Adiwert/Adiwert/README.md

 👋 Hi, I’m Adiwert
-👀 I’m interested in Artificial Intelligence and Fintech 🌱 I’m currently learning C language, Python, Java
+👀 I’m interested in ML/DL
+🌱 I’m currently learning C language, Python, Java
 💞️ I’m still studying but will definitely seek for any collaboration in the future 📫 How to reach me: